-Keeping this in mind, Securities Exchange Board of India has decided to recategorize mutual fund schemes.
-It has also made compulsary that each Asset Management Company can only have one mutual fund under each category.
+Keeping this in mind, the Securities Exchange Board of India has decided to recategorize mutual fund schemes.
+It has also made compulsory that each Asset Management Company can only have one mutual fund under each category.

 Thus, all Asset Management Companies are renaming, recategorizing, and merging mutual funds to comply with this directives by the regulator.

 To see the best mutual funds to invest from every category, see: The 30 Best Mutual Funds to Invest in 2018 – Groww 30.